fgardt/factorio-scanner/scanner/README.md

       --prototype-dump <PROTOTYPE_DUMP>
           Path to the data dump json file.
 If not set, the data will be dumped automatically --preset <PRESET>
-          Preset to use [possible values: K2, SE, K2SE, SeaBlock] -o, --out <OUT>
+          Preset to use [possible values: K2, SE, K2SE, IR3, PyAE, FF, FFK2, Nullius, SeaBlock, EI, Ultracube] --mods <MODS>
+          List of additional mods to use
+  -o, --out <OUT>
           Path to the output file
       --res <TARGET_RES>